darksoul785/ProGenome/README.md

 well, we don't know yet...

 ### Contributors
---Everardo Guerrero Andrade
+- Everardo Guerrero Andrade
---Guillermo Rair Tavizón Sánchez
+- Guillermo Rair Tavizón Sánchez
---David Alonso Trejo Natividad
+- David Alonso Trejo Natividad
 ## Reason
 This will be for our Engineering degree